Fttristan/BunnyCogs/README.md

 Automatically check users against FTTristan's global ban list on server join.
 Other features include automatic banning, manually checking users already on the server, and sending ban reports to supported services.

+### Verify

+Verify With A VRCBand Account, API Key Required!
+DM @fttristan on discord for one.